-Your treating GP decides on the fee for your consultation.
+Your treating doctor decides on the fee for your consultation.
 Please discuss any concerns with your treating GP.

 Payment is required at the time of the consultation.
 We accept cash, cheque (by prior arrangement), major credit cards (not AMEX) and EFTPOS payments.
 We can electronically process your Medicare rebate to your nominated bank account directly after your payment is received.

 All results are reviewed by our doctors when they are received.
 The practice has a policy for recalling patients where medically appropriate as directed by your individual doctor.
 Your doctor or nurse will contact you if your doctor needs to see you or discuss your results.

 Mornington Medical Group visitor parking, including disabled parking, is available off Main Street.
 Wheelchair access and disabled parking is available through our main entrance on Main Street Mornington.
 Contact us before your arrival for any special needs.

 Effective communication is essential for all consultations.
 We can make arrangements for communication services including interpreters with advanced notice.
 Please let our reception team know if this is required.